storybookjs/marko/docs/writing-docs/doc-blocks.md

 <div class="aside">

 💡 <strong>NOTE</strong>: Currently there's an issue when using MDX stories with IE11.
-This issue does <strong>not</strong> apply to [writing documentation with MDX](./mdx.md#documentation-only-mdx) or [DocsPage](./docs-page.md).
+This issue does <strong>not</strong> apply to [DocsPage](./docs-page.md).
 If you're interested in helping us fix this issue, read our <a href="https://github.com/storybookjs/storybook/blob/next/CONTRIBUTING.md">Contribution guidelines</a> and submit a pull request.

 </div>